Generalized Glauber dynamics for inference in biology: Discussion

 Motivated by data from the Eco-HAB experiment monitoring the spontaneous collective behavior of mice, we developed an inference method that simplifies dynamical inference by separating the learning of the steady state distribution and the learning of the dynamics.
 Steady-state inference is performed with the well-developed method of maximum entropy models.
 Then, a family of reversible dynamics is constructed by adding both a memory kernel and a colored noise, which are related through a non-Markovian fluctuation-dissipation theorem.

 GGD has several advantages compared to existing methods of dynamical inference.
-Unlike maximum caliber methods, it is defined by an explicit form of the transition matrix, making it easier to simulate and interpret.
-Unlike generalized linear models, it is guaranteed to agree with the empirical steady-state distribution, and is immune to problems of blow-up divergences that plague inferred state-transition models \cite{park2013spectral, hocker2017multistep, gerhard2017stability, mahuas2020new}.
+Unlike maximum caliber methods, it is defined by an explicit form of the transition matrix, making it easier to simulate and interpret. {\RV{In addition, maximum caliber methods demand learning of many more parameters.
+For a system of size $N$, for each time delay of $\Delta t$, maximum caliber needs to simultaneously fit to $N(N-1)/2$ equal time correlations, and the $N(N-1)$ cross-time correlations.
+A total time lag of $L$ will lead to a total of $N(N-1)/2 + LN(N-1)$ parameters to be fitted simultaneously.
+In comparison, in GGD, we first fit $N(N-1)/2$ equal time correlations in the maximum entropy learning step, then for each of the $N$ components, we fit the dynamics to a parameterized memory kernel with a chosen number of parameters (3 in the case we considered).
+By separating the learning procedure into first learning the static distribution, and then independently the dynamics for each component, we have much fewer parameters to learn.}} Unlike generalized linear models, it is guaranteed to agree with the empirical steady-state distribution, and is immune to problems of blow-up divergences that plague inferred state-transition models (see~\cite{park2013spectral, hocker2017multistep, gerhard2017stability, mahuas2020new}, {\RV{also SI Fig. S11}}).
 Thus, GGD introduces memory while guaranteeing the steady-state.

-The choice of the memory kernels can be very general and is only constrained by the reversibility constraint imposed by the fluctuation-dissipation relation.
+{\RV{GGD is a special case of the Generalized Master Equation (GME), as the transition rate is a function of the current state and past states through a memory kernel, and latent variables can be encoded in autoregressively-generated noise in the transition rate.
+Compared to other GME models, the key ingredient of the GGD is the non-Markovian fluctuation-dissipation relation between the correlation function of the colored noise and the memory kernel, which is essential in restoring the same steady state distribution for a wide range of possible dynamics. }} The choice of the memory kernels can be very general and is only constrained by the reversibility constraint imposed by the fluctuation-dissipation relation.
 The GGD can capture rich dynamics, such as the effect of individual memory, inertia on discrete dynamics, and dynamics which depends on other individuals in the system.
 While we have focused on continuous-time Glauber dynamics for concreteness, the approach can be extended to any continuous or discrete dynamics (e.g. Metropolis-Hastings).
 Possible extensions and future applications of GGD include inferring dynamical models for interacting spiking neurons.